What Vehicle is an AWD?

 Most AWD systems deliver power primarily to one set of wheels, front or rear at a time.

 The most common forms of all-wheel drive are 4×4 (four-wheel or 4WD) reflecting two axles with both wheels on each, 6×6 (six-wheel or 6WD) reflecting three axles with both wheels on each, and 8×8 (eight-wheel or 8WD) reflecting four axles with both wheels on each.

 You will get to know more about tire rotation on AWD (all-wheel-drive) in this article.

 Any Difference Between 4WD and AWD?

-Specifically, an all-wheel drive system uses a center differential to distribute the engine’s torque between the two axles, while four-wheel drive relies on a transfer case, which functions like a locked differential.
+Specifically, an all-wheel-drive system uses a center differential to distribute the engine’s torque between the two axles, while four-wheel drive relies on a transfer case, which functions as a locked differential.

 Four-wheel drive is great for off-roading and other low-traction scenarios, since the system sends a fixed amount of power to each tire.
 Whichever tire has the most traction is guaranteed to get the power it needs, helping prevent the vehicle from getting stuck.